Analytical and statistical modeling to evaluate effectiveness of stream restoration in reducing stream bank erosion

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Chen, Yanwei, "Analytical and statistical modeling to evaluate effectiveness of stream restoration in reducing stream bank erosion" (2005).
 Civil and Environmental Engineering - Dissertations.
-Paper 10.
+10.